ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 ### Create organizations and spaces

 After you've created {{site.data.keyword.cfee_full_notm}}, see [creating organizations and spaces](https://{DomainName}/docs/cloud-foundry?topic=cloud-foundry-create_orgs#create_orgs) for information on how to structure the environment through organizations and spaces.
 Apps in an {{site.data.keyword.cfee_full_notm}} are scoped within specific spaces.
-Similarly, a space exists within an organization.
+Similarly, a space exists within the context of an organization.
 Members of an organization share a quota plan, apps, services instances, and custom domains.

 Note: The **Manage > Account > Cloud Foundry orgs** menu located in the top {{site.data.keyword.cloud_notm}} header is intended exclusively for public {{site.data.keyword.cloud_notm}} organizations.
 CFEE organizations are managed within the **organizations** page of a CFEE instance.